 Articles written about my research

-Warum das Vorbild nicht zu vorbildlich sein darf [Why role models shouldn’t be too exemplary].Süddeutsche Zeitung, the largest German subscription daily newspaper, March 2017.
+Warum das Vorbild nicht zu vorbildlich sein darf [Why role models shouldn’t be too exemplary].Süddeutsche Zeitung, March 2017.

 To recover faster from rejection, shift your mindset.
 Harvard Business Review, April 2016.

 Surviving a breakup?
 It’s all about you.
 The Boston Globe, January 2016.